[Lee Joo-hee] Making a life in workaholic Korea

 Joon-seong came upon a news report recently that Korea’s average hours worked ranked among the highest levels among the Organization of Economic Cooperation and Development, but that the productivity failed to reach even half of the level of advanced nations.

-According to the World Economic Forum, Korea’s labor market efficiency came at 77th as of 2016, lower than China’s 39th.
-WEF defined that efficient labor markets match workers with the most suitable jobs for their skillset and incentivize both employees and employers to act in ways that promote the productivity of human capital.
+According to the World Economic Forum, Korea’s labor market efficiency ranked 77th as of 2016, lower than China’s 39th.
+The WEF defines efficient labor markets as matching workers with the most suitable jobs for their skillset and incentivizing both employees and employers to act in ways that promote the productivity of human capital.

 Joon-seong knew he was one of the privileged ones, as he watched the news break down how one-third of all workers in the country were irregular.
 For every million won people like him at large firms earned, irregular workers at small companies earned 350,000 won, with less social and health benefits.